Chart Color Schemes

 Residential development activity is lower than average in Hallett Cove according to AreaSearch's national comparison of local real estate markets

-Hallett Cove averaged approximately 9 new dwelling approvals per year.
-Between financial years FY21 and FY25, 48 homes were approved, with an additional 8 approved so far in FY26.
-On average, 3.3 people moved to the area for each dwelling built over these five years.
+Hallett Cove has averaged approximately 9 new dwelling approvals per year.
+Between FY21 and FY25, 48 homes were approved, with an additional 8 approved so far in FY26.
+On average, 3.3 people moved to the area for each dwelling built over these past five financial years.

-This demand significantly outpaces supply, typically exerting upward pressure on prices and intensifying competition among buyers.
-New homes are being constructed at an average expected cost of $266,000.
-In FY26, commercial development approvals totaled $3.9 million, indicating limited focus on commercial development.
-Compared to Greater Adelaide, Hallett Cove has significantly less development activity, with 89.0% below the regional average per person.
+This demand significantly outpaces supply, which typically influences prices upwards and intensifies competition among buyers.
+The average value of new homes being built is $266,000.
+In FY26, $3.9 million in commercial development approvals have been recorded, indicating limited focus on commercial development.
+Compared to Greater Adelaide, Hallett Cove has significantly less development activity, 89.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established properties.

-The recent development in Hallett Cove has been entirely standalone homes, maintaining the area's traditional suburban character focused on family homes appealing to those seeking space.
-As of now, there are approximately 3649 people per dwelling approval in the location, demonstrating an established market.
-According to AreaSearch's latest quarterly estimate, Hallett Cove is expected to grow by 386 residents through to 2041.
+Recent development has been entirely comprised of standalone homes, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+The location has approximately 3649 people per dwelling approval, demonstrating an established market.
+Looking ahead, Hallett Cove is expected to grow by 386 residents through to 2041, according to the latest AreaSearch quarterly estimate.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development